olaughter/climate-search-cli/README.md

 ## Time taken

 I worked intermittently on this over the course of a couple of days.
 I think the total time actively working on the solution was about 6 hours.
 (Not including time spent reading the brief, researching and planning).
-I could keep going, but I went over the suggested timeframe, so leaving it here.
-Some key items I'd like to improve include error handling and the relevency algorithm.
+I could keep going, but I went over the suggested timeframe, so I'm leaving it here.
+Some key items I'd like to improve include error handling and the relevancy algorithm.

 ## alternate ways of running